-avg_wait_time Time spent by clients waiting for a server, in microseconds (average per second).
+avg_wait_time Average time spent by clients waiting for a server that were assigned a backend connection within the current stats_period, in microseconds (averaged per second within that period).

 SHOW STATS_TOTALS Subset of SHOW STATS showing the total values (total).

 SHOW STATS_AVERAGES Subset of SHOW STATS showing the average values (avg).